NedzZone/Memory-Palace/README.md

 ---

-## Acknowledgments
+## 🙌 Acknowledgments

-- Special thanks to the blind community for inspiring this project.
+- A heartfelt thank you to the blind community for inspiring this project.
+- Background music by **Yuzo Koshiro** from [Retro.sx](https://retro.sx/music/159).
-- Sound and music provided by [open-source resources] or [your source].
+- Accessibility feedback provided by community testers.

 ---